sahar1454/climate_analysis_platform/README.md

 ### Future Steps
 - Instead of sinking the data into csv files, insert them into a database (i.e. PostGres or an OLAP datastore depending on requirements and size of data)
 - Add PySpark specific tests to test the joins
+- Use cloud native solutions instead.
+Use terraform to setup the infrastrucute for API Gateways, Lambda (to run the etl), and DynamoDB on AWS for instance.